 If the debt is beyond the statute of limitations, you can file a motion to dismiss the lawsuit on this basis.

-Can I get a case dismissed if the plaintiff cannot provide adequate documentation of the debt?
+Can I get a case dismissed if the plaintiff cannot provide adequate debt documentation?

 Yes, the plaintiff is responsible for providing proof of the debt, and a lack thereof might lead to a dismissal.